tharrry/vh-container/README.md

 Minecraft World name (and what world is automatically started when the server starts)
 > `LEVEL` vh-1.12.4-world

-The Level Type - no used currently
+The Level Type - not used currently
 > `LEVELTYPE`

 The Difficulty of the World